DimitryZH/py-aws-infra-auto/README.md

 - `requirements.txt`: Python dependencies
 - `/cdkapp`: Directory containing CDK stack definitions

+## Configuration

+The `cdk.json` file includes various configuration options and feature flags for AWS services.
+These can be adjusted based on specific project requirements.

 ## Deployment Process

 The infrastructure is defined as Python code using AWS CDK, allowing for version-controlled, repeatable deployments.
 The Python web application will be deployed to the EC2 instances.